If you’re trying to get pregnant, you may have heard some crazy sex myths.

-Myth 6: Can a massage help when trying to conceive?
+Myth 6: Can a massage help when trying to get pregnant?

-Myth 7: Can briefs and heat hinder a man’s fertility?
+Myth 7: Can briefs (tight underwear) and heat hinder a man’s fertility?

-The testes are outside of the body so they can maintain a cooler temperature.
-Sperm production will temporarily cease if the temperature of the testes reach 98 degrees.
-Cooler temperatures can cause sperm count to rise, but it takes at least two months of cool temperatures to affect sperm count.
+The testicles are outside of the body so they can maintain a cooler temperature.
+Sperm production will temporarily stop if the temperature of the testicles reach 98 degrees or higher.
+Cooler temperatures can improve sperm count, but it takes at least two months of cool temperatures to make a difference.
 Extended use of hot tubs, hours with a hot laptop on your lap, wearing tight underwear, or activities that can heat the testes like biking the Tour de France can heat up the testes and decrease sperm count.

-Myth 8: Can you become pregnant a couple days after you have sex?
+Myth 8: Can you become pregnant a couple of days after you have sex?

 Myth 9: Do sexual pheromones really exist?